matthagan15/thesis/composite.typ

     As we have shown all four terms in the expansion are $o(1)$ we have that $C_"Comp"^((2k)) in o(C_"QD") = o(min{C_"QD", C_"Trot"^((2k))})$ for $0 < xi < 1$ which completes the proof.
 ]

 #h(5mm) Now that we have concrete bounds we would like to build some intuition for the assumptions that go into the theorem.
-As the expressions become fairly unwieldy in the generic setting we can isolate ourselves to the scenario where we expect the most benefit from using a Composite framework, when $C_"QD" = C_"Trot"^((2k))$ or $xi = 1$.
+As the expressions become fairly unwieldy in the generic setting we can isolate the scenario where we expect the most benefit from using a Composite framework, which is when $C_"QD" = C_"Trot"^((2k))$ or $xi = 1$.
 The rationale behind this intuition is that if $C_"QD" << C_"Trot"^((2k))$, we can imagine building a composite channel by starting with a solely QDrift partitioning scheme and then moving over the most advantageous terms to the Trotter partition.
 We have a lot less room until the costs of Trotter begin to add up.
 Similar logic holds for the $C_"QD" >> C_"Trot"^((2k))$ regime.
-In the intermediate regime we have a bit more flexibility to move terms around without bumping in to these costly partitions.
+In the intermediate regime $C_"QD" approx C_"Trot"^((2k))$ we have a bit more flexibility to move terms around without bumping in to these costly partitions.

-Another benefit to analyzing the $xi = 1$ scenario is that the resulting expressions simplify significantly.
+Another benefit to analyzing the $xi = 1$ scenario is that the resulting assumptions needed for cost improvements simplify significantly.
 The three requirements reduce to the following:
 + $L_A in o(L)$, which we use the simplification that $alpha_"comm" (H) >= alpha_"comm" (A) + alpha_"comm" ({A, B})$ implies that $L_A in o(L)$ is sufficient to meet the exact requirement in @thm_composite_higher_order_cost,
 + $norm(h_B) in o(norm(h))$,
 + and $N_B in Theta (L_A)$.